hectorm/docker-sftp/README.md

 # SFTP on Docker

-A Docker image with an OpenSSH server configured for SFTP and rsync.
+A Docker image with an OpenSSH server compatible with SFTP and rsync.